 Some cars are equipped with warning lights that notify you when certain automotive maintenance needs to be performed.
 If your car displays a low-oil warning light, don't ignore it.
 When the light comes on, check the oil level and add the correct amount immediately.
 Some high-end vehicles are now built with more sophisticated systems that actually let you know when the oil has reached the end of its useful life based on the mileage you've driven and your engine's performance.
 Again, if your car is letting you know that the oil needs to be changed, don't waste any time.

-For more information about changing your own oil and other related topics, follow the links on the next page.
+For more information about changing your own oil and other related topics, follow the links below.

 - Top 10 Everyday Car Technologies that Came from Racing